-Where We Use Energy and Create Emissions
+Where we Use Energy and Create Emissions

-We use energy and create GHGs when:
+We use energy and create Green House Gases (CHGs) when:

-- We drive our cars;
+- we drive our cars;

-- We heat and cool our homes and businesses; and
+- we heat and cool our homes and businesses; and

-- We transport our goods.
+- we transport our goods.

 We also create GHGs when:

-- Our garbage decomposes in landfills,
+- our garbage decomposes in landfills,

-- We grow our food through fertilizer use, manure management and animal digestion; and
+- we grow our food through fertilizer use, manure management and animal digestion; and

 Why Take Action?